trueos/sysadm/docs/client_handbook/sysadmclient.rst

 .. figure:: images/appcafe7.png

-   : AppCafe® - Viewing Applications With All Options Checked
+   : |appcafe| - Viewing Applications With All Options Checked

 If you install or uninstall any software, click the :guilabel:`Pending` tab to view the details of the operation.
 In the example shown in